airbytehq/airbyte/docs/integrations/enterprise-connectors/source-oracle.md

 ## Change Data Capture (CDC) limitations

-The Enterprise Oracle source connector supports incremental syncs using Change Data Capture (CDC) with some limitations.
+The Enterprise Oracle source connector supports incremental syncs using CDC with some limitations.
 Some of these are readily apparent in the database and user setup steps described above:
 - CDC availability is subject to a log retention period,
 - CDC requires more user privileges,